The history of ancient Chinese literature can be broken down into 8 major periods, each of which has its own predominant literature types. They are:

 The Tang Dynasty also witnessed the development of the novel.
 Zaotang Biography epitomized the maturation of classic novel writing and excellent works of this type include Profile of Liwa by Bai Xingjian and Huo Xiaoyu Biography by Jiang Fang.

-In addition, another new and very artistic form of poetry that came into being during this period was Ci, or lyrics.
+In addition, another new and very artistic form of poetry that came into being during this period was Ci or lyrics.
 Poets of this style were represented by Wen Tingjun and Wei Zhuang in the late Tang Dynasty.
-When the period of Five Dynasties began, lyrics reached new development by Feng Tingyi, Li Jing, and Li Yu, laying a solid foundation for the future prosperity of the lyrics style during the Song Dynasty.
+When the period of the Five Dynasties began, lyrics reached new development by Feng Tingyi, Li Jing, and Li Yu, laying a solid foundation for the future prosperity of the style of lyrics during the Song Dynasty.

 Jin and Yuan Dynasties

 During the Yuan Dynasty, drama and novels became the mainstream of artistic creation and poetic drama set to music emerged as the most popular literary form.
 Local classical opera in South China also reached further development at the same time.
 On the other hand, poetry and prose, which were previously recognized as the orthodox form of literature, gradually declined, although San Qu, a kind of poetic drama, was a new form established in this period.
 While San Qu took the form of poetry, it was more forceful in expression.